 Safety and effectiveness of cranial electrotherapy stimulation

-The purpose of this 3 week open label study was to evaluate the safety and effectiveness of CES for the treatment of children with mixed anxiety and depression disorder (MAD).
+The purpose of this 3-week study was to evaluate the safety and effectiveness of cranial electrotherapy stimulation (CES) for the treatment of children with emotional disorders.

 This study was an open label clinical study that included 32 children who participated in a CES course of treatment.

 - Primary outcome 1 Anxiety symptoms reported on the Zung Self Rating Anxiety Scale (SAS)